joes0451/SDKManager/ReadMe.txt

 Check "Accept licenses" and hit Submit.

 Complete accepting licenses:
-Then select 'Manage SDK->Accept Licenses', check "Accept Licenses" and hit Submit.
+Select 'Manage SDK->Accept Licenses', check "Accept Licenses" and hit Submit.

 This will ensure that many essential things, like the 'emulator', 'platforms' and 'tools' directories, are properly set up and all the licenses are accepted.

+Once you have things working you can add packages like 'cmdline-tools;8.0' and 'system-images;...'.

 The biggest potential issue that can happen is that your firewall can block the execution of the 'sdkmanager' and 'avdmanager' commands